 Etc. Etc. Etc. Etc.

 ...
 I wonder where this back and forth thinking is coming from.
-Why do I have to question every once in a while my decisions?
+Why do I have to question my every once in a while my decisions?
 It doesn’t happen in a particular area in life, it is spread throughout my life.

-Today, as it happened again and was effecting our day negatively, I wondered where this came from.
+Today, as it happened again and was affecting our day negatively, I wondered where this came from.
 I finished my audiobook from Mark Manson, The Subtle Art Of Not Giving A Fuck (I didn't vibe with the book, except for the last three chapters) and I needed a new book.
-My friend Valon Asani recommended the book Principles from Ray Dalio to me.
+My partner Valon Asani recommended the book Principles from Ray Dalio to me.
 I just started to listen to it but I already know where my decision-thinking came from:

 poorly defined principles.